guimpster/private-plan-challenge/ARCHITECTURE.md

 The fundamental rule of Clean Architecture is that **source code dependencies can only point inward**.

 - Domain layer has no dependencies
-- Application layer depends only on Domain layer
-- Infrastructure layer depends on Domain and Application layers
+- Infrastructure layer depends on Domain layer
-- Interface Adapters depend on Application and Domain layers
+- Interface Adapters depend on Domain layer
-- CQRS layer depends on Application and Domain layers
+- CQRS layer depends on Domain layer

 ## Key Benefits